akankha/qrify/README.md

 ## Configuration

-You can configure the plugin's settings by navigating to "Settings" -> "QR Code Generator" in the WordPress Admin Dashboard.
+You can configure the plugin's settings by navigating to "Settings" -> "Qrify" in the WordPress Admin Dashboard.
 Here, you can customize the default dimensions for QR codes and enable tracking features if needed.

 ## Support